Skip to main content

 Collection of terms and definitions commonly encountered in fuzzing.

 A test harness that invokes the system under test with fuzzer-generated input.
-Usually, it's a function that takes fuzzer-generated inputs as arguments (e.g., a byte buffer and corresponding size for libFuzzer targets) and calls functions from the system under test.
+Usually, it's a function that takes fuzzer-generated inputs as arguments, for example a byte buffer with corresponding size for libFuzzer targets, and calls functions from the system under test.

 Fuzzing